 - DNA gyrase.
 The separation of the parental DNA strands by DNA helicase produces twisting called positive supercoiling ahead of each replication fork.
 This positive supercoiling can be lethal to a bacterial cell if left unchecked.
 DNA gyrase functions to relieve this positive supercoiling by introducing negative supercoils ahead of each replication fork.
 DNA gyrase cleaves ATP as it forms negative supercoils.

 - DNA primase.
-To synthesize the daughter DNA strands, a short sequence (10–12 nucleotides) of RNA called a primer is synthesized by DNA primase.
+To synthesize the daughter DNA strands, a short RNA primer is synthesized by DNA primase.
 The leading strand (DNA synthesis in the same direction as the movement of the replication fork) requires only a single RNA primer, while the lagging strand (DNA synthesis in the opposite direction as the movement of the replication fork) requires many RNA primers.
-Since DNA primase synthesizes an RNA sequence, DNA primase cleaves the RNA nucleotides ATP, UTP, CTP, and GTP as primers are made.
+Since DNA primase synthesizes an RNA sequence, DNA primase uses RNA nucleotides ATP, UTP, CTP, and GTP to make primers.

 - The DNA polymerase III holoenzyme.
 The DNA polymerase III holoenzyme synthesizes the daughter DNA strands (both the leading and lagging strands) in the 5’ to 3’ direction.
 A single DNA polymerase III holoenzyme synthesizes both the leading and lagging DNA strands at each replication fork simultaneously (see below).
-The DNA polymerase III holoenzyme synthesizes the leading and lagging strands by cleaving the nucleotides dATP, dTTP, dCTP, and dGTP.
+The DNA polymerase III holoenzyme synthesizes the leading and lagging strands using the nucleotides dATP, dTTP, dCTP, and dGTP as substrates.

 - DNA polymerase I. DNA polymerase I removes the RNA primers and synthesizes DNA to fill in the gaps left by the removed primers.
 DNA synthesis by DNA polymerase I also occurs in the 5’ to 3’ direction.
-DNA polymerase I cleaves the nucleotides dATP, dTTP, dCTP, and dGTP as it synthesizes DNA.
+DNA polymerase I uses the nucleotides dATP, dTTP, dCTP, and dGTP as substrates as it synthesizes DNA.

 - DNA ligase.
 DNA ligase forms the final covalent bond that links the adjacent Okazaki fragments into a continuous daughter strand.
 DNA ligase uses the energy within ATP to synthesize the final covalent bond in the daughter DNA strand.

 - What are the functions of the seven proteins involved in replication elongation in E. coli?

-- List four replication elongation proteins that cleave ATP.
+- List four replication elongation proteins that use ATP as energy.

-- List two replication elongation proteins that cleave dNTPs.
+- List two replication elongation proteins that use dNTPs.